Frequently Asked Questions (FAQs)

 Q. How long after calling can I expect service to start?

-A. Generally service begins 2 days after calling our office.
+A. Generally service begins 2 business days after your home visit with our Outreach Coordinator.
 However, if the day happens to fall on a Friday we will start your service the following Monday.
 In an emergency situation meal service may be started the next day.

 Q. What time can I expect my meal to be delivered?